-MRA's Enrichment Curriculum ensures that pupils have access to a wide range of enriching and engaging activities.
-Educational trips and visits have been carefully curated to ensure that it supports the unit being studied and where possible, guests are invited in to share real-life experiences.
+Mossbourne's Enrichment Curriculum ensures that pupils have access to a wide range of enriching and engaging activities.
+Educational trips and visits have been carefully curated to ensure that it supports the unit and, where possible, guests are invited in to share real-life experiences.
 Book corners are well-stocked with topic-appropriate texts to enhance pupils' understanding and our writing curriculum is mapped carefully to incorporate elements of our humanities subjects.
 Artefacts enhance the unit for the pupils whereby hands-on experiences bring to life abstract concepts and spark imagination.
-The history curriculum is also enahcned by the writing curriculum as Core Texts for writing have been mapped out carefully to further add to the subject content the children will be studying.
+The history curriculum is also enhanced by the writing curriculum as core texts for writing have been mapped out carefully to further add to the subject content the children will be studying.